HTC One A9 specifications and price, hands on review

 Battery:

 A 2150mAh battery can scare users!
 That too fitted in a very small area.
 We would have really liked some improvement in the battery segment as HTC is considered one of the worst battery management devices.
-With judicious usage, the phone may work for a day, but with normal to heavy, battery will drain in 4-6 hours.
-The only savior here seems like HTC’s built in optimizations and Android 6’s battery saving features.
-But true long duration tests will reveal how long can it actually last in real world conditions and we will update that information as soon as we do our full review of this device!

-Here’s a full hands on review of the HTC One A9:
+Here’s a full hands-on review of the HTC One A9:

-Keep visiting for more such gadget reviews, blogging tips, internet tips, lifestyle tips, and remember we cover,
+Keep visiting for more such gadget reviews, blogging tips, internet tips, and lifestyle tips, and remember we cover,

 “Everything under the Sun!”